neboat/opencilk-ppopp-23-ae/README.md

-These instructions will guide you through using the Docker image to evaluate the artifact by rerunning the experiments for the empirical evaluation of the paper (Section 4).
-In particular, these steps will produce four CSV files that are analogous to Figures 3-6 in Section 4.
+These instructions will guide you through using the Docker image to evaluate the artifact by rerunning the experiments for the empirical evaluation of the paper (Sections 3 and 4).
+In particular, these steps will produce four CSV files that are analogous to Figures 4, 7, 8, and 9.
 Although we cannot guarantee that you can exactly replicate the running times presented in the paper --- due to differences in computer hardware and system configuration --- you can use this artifact to